LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

     "reqId":"943378"
     }
     ```
 8. Eikon Messenger supports tabular data, hyperlinks and a full set of emoji in the message.
-You can type ```/complex_message``` into a Chatroom to see an example.
+You can type ```/complex_message``` message into a Chatroom to see an example.
     ![Figure-7](images/eikon_msg_complex_msg.png "Complex message")

 ## <a id="running-debug"></a>Running demo applications with debug log